 Almost all other pizza style variations created by Italian descendants and others require oil or fat.

-Of course, some recipes don’t use oil at all and might use additives meant for diet-based reasons.
+Of course, some recipes don’t use oil and might use additives for diet-based reasons.

 This method is evident in Vegan recipes that will substitute conventional oils with oil-free additives.
 These recipes add more water to the mix to compensate for not adding oil to the dough.